DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Sillo received her Psy.D. in Clinical Psychology with a minor concentration in family studies from Loma Linda University.
-She completed her practicum at Patton State Hospital in 2006, and went on to complete her internship at the Federal Bureau of Prisons, Metropolitan Detention Center.
-In addition to working on a variety of research projects in the field of substance abuse, she was a project coordinator for the UCLA Integrated Substance Abuse Program, Motivational Incentives for Enhanced Drug Abuse Recovery, a national clinical trial.
+She completed her practicum at Patton in 2006 and went on to complete her internship at the Federal Bureau of Prisons, Metropolitan Detention Center.
+In addition to working on a variety of research projects in the field of substance abuse, she was a project coordinator for the UCLA Integrated Substance Abuse Program.
 She has also provided substance abuse treatment at the Matrix Institute for Addiction.
-Dr. Sillo has taught at the University of La Verne, her undergraduate alma mater, as a part-time faculty member for the Full Battery assessment course.
-She currently provides forensic assessment and consultation services with an adult and juvenile population.
-She has enjoyed supervising students at Patton since 2008.
-In her spare time, Dr. Sillo enjoys cooking, watching movies, going to concerts, and traveling with her family.
+Dr. Sillo has taught at the University of La Verne as a part-time faculty member.
+She is an Army reserve veteran and her service consisted of performing duties as a psychologist within a medical unit.
+She has also performed work as a Qualified Medical Evaluator and has provided other types of forensic consultation services working with both juvenile and adult populations.
+She has enjoyed supervising students at Patton since 2008 and her approach to supervision includes assisting each trainee transition into a balanced professional life.
+In her spare time, Dr. Sillo enjoys spending time with friends and family, cooking, exercising, watching movies, and traveling.

 Approach to Supervision: